Sterling Silver vs Silver

 This means the difference between silver vs Sterling Silver is the purity - silver being 99.9% pure, and Sterling Silver being 92.5% pure.

 This change in purity comes with varying characteristics that are unique to each.
 Pure silver for example is a noble metal; this means it does not oxidise or rust from contact with oxygen.
-Silver does however react with sulphide and hydrogen sulphide, which can cause
+Silver does however react with sulphide and hydrogen sulphide, which can cause tarnish or a patina.

 Items such as onions, mustard, or rubber all contain sulphide, there are even small amounts of hydrogen sulphide in the air we breathe.
 All these will cause silver to tarnish, so pure silver will generally tarnish with age unless sealed in a vacuum.